Daemonite/workbench/README.md

 _Note, `vagrant status` will tell you the name of all the containers the project builds.
 OR check the project README for specific details on your project._

+### Using secure connections

+The [nginx proxy](https://github.com/jwilder/nginx-proxy) that Workbench uses supports enabling SSL for all connections.

+1. Add a `certs` directory to your workbench directory.
+2. Add `VIRTUAL_HOST.key` and `VIRTUAL_HOST.crt` files to that directory, where VIRTUAL_HOST is the value set in the Vagrant docker config for the container.
+3. Alternatively, you can use a specific certificate for a container by adding `"CERT_NAME" => "sharedcert"` as an environment variable on the container, where `sharedcert.key` and `sharedcert.crt` are the certificates you added.
+4. In the workbench `Vagrantfile`, find the command to run `jwilder/nginx-proxy` and add `-p 443:443 -v /vagrant/certs:/etc/nginx/certs` to the arguments.
+5. Reprovision workbench: `vagrant provision workbench`.
+6. Reload your containers (see above).

 ## Workbench `Vagrantfile` explained